-Current enrollment numbers and admissions data make it likely that AIE would hit that threshold in the 2019-2020 school year.
-That data would be evident in the spring of 2019, triggering a search for new space and a move before the start of classes in the fall of 2020 or 2021.
-If projections do not hit those levels, AIE will remain in its current campus.
+Current enrollment numbers and admissions data make it likely that AIE would hit that threshold in the 2028-2029 school year.
+That data would be evident in the winter of 2027, triggering a search for new space and a move before the start of classes in the fall of 2028.
+If projections do not hit the required levels, AIE will remain in its current campus.

-Operations and Maintenance Plan
+2. Operations and Maintenance Plan

-Note: Personnel responsible for plan implementation is the same as listed in the first part of this document under Physical Facilities and Technical Infrastructure Plan.
+NOTE: Personnel responsible for plan implementation are the same as listed in the first part of this document under Physical Facilities and Technical Infrastructure Plan.

+2.1.
 Technical Infrastructure

-AIE's technical infrastructure is substantial.
-More than 120 computers are in operation on campus, the majority of which are student workstations used in daily class.
+AlE's technical infrastructure is substantial.
+More than 100 computers are in operation on campus, the majority of which are student workstations used in daily class.
 These are networked directly to the campus server via more than 26,000 feet of CAT6 cabling.
 The server was rebuilt and re-cabled in the summer of 2017.

-The technical infrastructure also includes a wireless network, many television monitors, gaming consoles, and classroom equipment including VR gear, electronic drawing tablets, and film gear

-(cameras, lights, green screen).
+The technical infrastructure also includes a wireless network, many television monitors, gaming consoles, and classroom equipment including VR gear, electronic drawing tablets, and film gear (cameras, lights, green screen).